 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 Financial instruments that potentially subject the Company to credit risk include cash, trade and other receivables and investments.
 The Company deposits its cash with high credit quality financial institutions as determined by ratings agencies, with the majority deposited with a Canadian Tier 1 bank.
 As is customary in the mining industry, the Company has entered into contracts with Mexican refining and smelting companies for the refining and sale of its silver, lead, zinc and gold contained in its lead and zinc concentrates.
-All contracts are currently with Samsung C&T Corp.
+All contracts are currently with Trafigura Mexico, S.A. de C.V.
 As a result, the Company has a significant concentration of credit risk exposure to this company at any one time, but is satisfied that this company has an adequate credit rating as determined by Standard and Poor's.
-The Company's maximum exposure to credit risk at the reporting date is the carrying value of its cash (\$20.4 million) and trade and other receivables (\$1.4 million).
+The Company's maximum exposure to credit risk at the reporting date is the carrying value of its cash (\$21.1 million) and trade and other receivables (\$1.0 million).